The Top 20 Self-Employment Tax Deductions Freelancers Need To Know

-Most tax-payers are used to the April 15th deadline when filing taxes for the previous year.
+Most taxpayers are used to the April 15th deadline when filing taxes for the previous year.
 However, freelancers are often required to pay estimated quarterly taxes.
 Instead of paying taxes once a year, some self-employed individuals will pay these estimated taxes four times a year.

 As always, we recommend consulting with an accountant or tax professional for tax advice — especially when it comes to freelance taxes.
-They will be able to assist you in officially determining whether you need to pay estimated quarterly taxes, and if so, how much.
+They will be able to assist you in officially determining whether you need to pay estimated quarterly taxes and, if so, how much.

 Tracking Freelance Finances

 When you’re self-employed, it’s incredibly important to keep your finances organized.
-That’s where accounting software comes in.
+That’s where easy-to-use accounting software comes in.

 Most freelancers would probably rather be finding new clients, creating new marketing strategies, improving their brand and social media presence — basically doing anything but accounting.
 But earning freelancer income is only half the battle.
 Managing that income and keeping track of your business earnings and expenses — that’s what sets you up for long-term success.

-Luckily, there are multiple accounting programs that are designed specifically for freelancers, like QuickBooks Self-Employed.
+Luckily, there are multiple accounting programs that are designed specifically for freelancers, such as QuickBooks Self-Employed.
 QuickBooks Self-Employed helps freelancers keep track of their income and expenses, manage deductions, and calculate estimated quarterly taxes.
-It even includes a Turbo Tax plan so you can easily file your taxes.
+It even includes a TurboTax plan so that you can easily file your taxes.
 Read our full QuickBooks Self-Employed review to learn more.